Data Labeling Sprint Capacity Planner

 The script guards against invalid input by checking for negative or zero values that would break divisions or produce meaningless outputs.
 It caps rejection rates and platform fees at 100% to prevent runaway values and alerts users when accepted labels dip close to zero.
 The result narrative summarizes throughput, acceptance, and total cost in plain language, while the table surfaces derivative metrics like cost per accepted label, reviewer workload, and required rework hours.
 This structure allows program managers to plug the numbers straight into status decks, procurement memos, or sprint retrospectives.

-The following scenarios highlight how staffing and quality policy choices reshape output.
+The following scenarios highlight how staffing and quality policy choices reshape output for a data labeling sprint.
 Each row assumes the same taxonomy but adjusts headcount and review strategy.
-Leaders can paste the table into planning docs to illustrate why quality guardrails matter just as much as raw throughput.
+Leaders can paste the table into planning docs to show why quality guardrails matter just as much as raw throughput.

 Labeling strategy scenarios